amandangol/reverie/README.md

 <img src="assets/icon/icon.png" alt="ReverieLogo" width="150" height="150"/>

 Reverie is a beautiful and intuitive mobile application that helps you capture, organize, and relive your precious memories through photos, videos, and journal entries.
-Built with Flutter, it offers a seamless experience across iOS and Android platforms.
+Built with Flutter, it offers a seamless experience across Android platforms, (designed to support multiple platforms — currently Android).

 ## 🚀 Getting Started